TrellixVulnTeam/swahilipython_SCMU/Doc/distributing/index.rst

 available for other Python developers to use under open source license terms.

-This allows Python users to share and collaborate effectively, benefiting from the solutions others have already created to common (and sometimes even rare!) problems, as well as potentially contributing their own solutions to the common pool.
+This allows Python users to share and collaborate effectively, benefiting kutoka the solutions others have already created to common (and sometimes even rare!) problems, as well as potentially contributing their own solutions to the common pool.